ORA is a digital library of research publications by members of the University of Oxford.

 The full text of many items is freely available.
 Members of the University of Oxford may deposit items in ORA.

-To find an Oxford thesis search:
+How to find an Oxford thesis

-For other British theses search:
+Services for finding other British theses

 ProQuest Dissertations and Theses — UK & Ireland for theses from British and Irish universities as far back as 1716.

 EThOS - Electronic Theses Online Service from the British Library.